Fillschjbo/quiz_app/README.md

 4. Run the insert.py file in order to import the data from question.json, into the quiz_db.
 5. Now you can run app.py to play the quiz game.

-In a real setting, you would also have to add a .env file and fill inn the correct info.
+In a real setting, you would also have to add a .env file and fill in the correct info.
-You would also have to sett the password to match in the init.sql file.
+You would also have to set the password to match in the init.sql file.

 ### Usage
 1. To start the quiz, you can simply run the app.py file after doing the installation steps above.